sm::mat44

 static constexpr mat44<F> pure_rotation (const sm::quaternion<T>& q) noexcept

 This static method returns a rotation matrix.
-It places the rotation q into a mat44
+It places the rotation q into a mat44 and returns the matrix.

 Matrix operations

-instances, and also add, subtract and multiply by scalars
+You can add, subtract and multiply mat44 instances, and also add, subtract and multiply by scalars

 sm::mat44<double> m1;